-For the past decade, Green Hammer has applied Universal Design and age-in-place design build principles to buildings and intentional communities throughout the Portland and Ashland, Oregon regions We believe that every design-build process should consider the future adaptability of the space so that it can accommodate all potential occupants at all stages of life.
+Age in place design principles, also referred to as Universal Design principles, lead to healthy building environments that are accessible, safe and convenient for diverse groups of people.
+We believe that every design-build process should consider the future adaptability of the space so that it can accommodate all potential occupants at all stages of life.

 Ankeny Row – Zero Energy Cohousing in Portland Oregon

 Ankeny Row is a net zero energy intentional community in Portland Oregon designed and built by Green Hammer featuring Universal Design elements.
 Ankeny Row consists of five three-bedroom townhomes, one two-bedroom apartment, and a common shared space.
 The age in place design allows for single-floor living, where the master bedroom, bathroom and kitchen are all on the first floor.
 The homes have wide halls and doorways with zero-step entrances and exterior walkways to facilitate accessibility at any age.

 Ankeny Row provides residents reassurance that they won’t become isolated, a condition that impacts 17% of adults age 65 and older and 51 percent of adults age 75 and older, according to AARP.
 Ankeny Row’s common courtyard, living room and kitchen allow residents to entertain guests and gather for activities.
 The homes are integrated into a vibrant urban neighborhood.
 They are within blocks of public transportation, a grocery store, restaurants, a movie theater and expansive park.

 The Oaks at Rose Villa – Portland's First Zero Energy Community for Seniors